-We featured the innovative Dockside Green community previously on MetaEfficient.
-Recently, the entire community was certified to be built to Platinum LEED (leadership in energy and environmental design) standards.
+The Dockside Green community has been certified to be built to Platinum LEED (leadership in energy and environmental design) standards.
 It was awarded the highest LEED score in the world.

 Dockside Green is located in Victoria, Canada.
 Synergy, the first phase of the development, which includes 95 homes in two condo buildings, townhomes and commercial space, achieved 63 points out of a possible 70.
 Formerly, the highest-ranked Platinum project was the Minnesota-based Aldo Leopold Legacy Center at 61 points.